iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 sections:
 - name: How do I get help?
   url: how-do-i-get-help
+- name: How do I report bug?
+  url: how-do-i-report-bug
 - name: How to interpret ultrafast bootstrap (UFBoot) supports?
   url: how-do-i-interpret-ultrafast-bootstrap-ufboot-support-values
 - name: How does IQ-TREE treat gap/missing/ambiguous characters?